sordina/fourchan/README.md

-# Hashell 4chan API / Image URL Dumper
+# Haskell 4chan API / Image URL Dumper

 This package acts as a library and an executable.